Kirby Battle Royale

-Kirby Battle Royale (Note: Kirby Battle Deluxe! (カービィ バトルデラックス！, Kābī Batoru Derakkusu!)) is a 2017 brawler multiplayer video game in the Kirby series.
-Developed by HAL Laboratory and published by Nintendo, the game was released on the Nintendo 3DS handheld game console in Europe and Japan in November 2017, and in North America in January 2018.
-The game received mixed reviews from critics and sold 28,000 units within its debut week in Japan.
+Kirby Battle Royale (Note: Kirby Battle Deluxe! (カービィ バトルデラックス！, Kābī Batoru Derakkusu!)) is a 2017 action–adventure video game developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS as a spinoff installment in the Kirby series.
+The game was released in Japan on November 30, 2017, and in North America, Europe and Australia on January 19, 2018.

+Kirby Battle Royales gameplay centers around up to four player characters, individually controlled by either a human player or artificial intelligence, competing in a variety of multiplayer game modes, some of which involve utilizing Copy Abilities to battle other players.
+The game also features a single-player story mode and supports both local and online multiplayer.

+The game received mixed reviews, with criticism being largely directed toward its limited amount of content and repetitive game modes.

 Gameplay

 Kirby Battle Royale is a party/arena fighting game video game played primarily from a top-down perspective.
 Players control the series' titular protagonist Kirby and must battle against other versions of himself in an arena.
 The game features a single-player story campaign along with cooperative play and multiplayer battle modes that are available to play locally and online.

 There are a total of 10 game modes plus "The Cake Royale" story mode.